Insights Corporate Tax

 Documentation: the defence you build before you need it

 The arm’s length principle is only as strong as the file behind it.
-UAE Corporate Tax expects related-party pricing to be supported by documentation, and for higher-value dealings that means a structured record — commonly a master file describing the group’s global business and transfer pricing policies, and a local file setting out the UAE entity’s specific related-party transactions, the method chosen, the benchmarking analysis and the conclusion that the pricing is arm’s length.
-Exactly when each of these becomes mandatory turns on the UAE transfer pricing documentation thresholds, which scale the file with revenue and group size.
-A disclosure of related-party transactions typically accompanies the tax return itself.
+UAE Corporate Tax expects related-party pricing to be supported by documentation, and for higher-value dealings that means a structured record — commonly a master file describing the group’s global business and transfer pricing policies, and a local file setting out the UAE entity’s specific related-party transactions, the method chosen, the benchmarking analysis and the conclusion that the pricing is arm’s length — the local file is what many advisers simply call the transfer pricing report.

 The single most important word here is contemporaneous.
 Documentation prepared during the year, close to when the transaction was priced, carries weight.
 Documentation reconstructed months later, after a query has landed, reads as exactly what it is — a justification built to fit a number that was already chosen.
 The FTA can request the file, and the quality of that file is often what decides whether a review closes quietly or escalates into an adjustment.